 - Achieve and maintain a healthy body weight

-- Get at least 30 to 60 minutes or more of moderate intensity physical activity on most days of the week
+- Get at least 30 of moderate intensity physical activity on most days of the week

-- Eat well - enjoy a wide variety of nutritious foods from the five groups every day
+- Eat well - enjoy a wide variety of nutritious foods from the five main food groups every day.
+This includes:

 - Plenty of vegetables, including different types and colours, and legumes/beans